-- 3. The line starting with 24, Loop is parallelizable of the output tells us that on line 24 in our source, an accelerated kernel was generated.
-This is the the loop just after where we put our first !\$acc kernels. - 4.
-The following lines provide more details on the accelerator kernel on line 24.
+- 1. First since we used the -Minfo command-line option, we will see all output from the compiler.
+If we were to use -Minfo=accel we would only see the output corresponding to the accelerator, in this case an NVIDIA GPU. - 2.
+The first line of the output, main, tells us which function the following information is in reference to. - 3.
+The line starting with 41, Loop is parallelizable of the output tells us that on line 41 in our source, an accelerated kernel was generated.
+This is the the loop just after where we put our #pragma acc kernels. - 4.
+The following lines provide more details on the accelerator kernel on line 42.
 It shows we created a parallel OpenACC loop.
 This loop is made up of gangs (a grid of blocks in CUDA language) and vector parallelism (threads in CUDA language) with the vector size being 128 per gang. - 5.
-At line 34, the compiler tells us it found another loop to accelerate. - 6.
+At line 54, the compiler tells us it found another loop to accelerate. - 6.
 The rest of the information concerns data movement which we'll get into later in this lab.